A Pseudo-Metric between Probability Distributions based on Depth-Trimmed Regions: A PSEUDO-METRIC BASED ON DEPTH-TRIMMED REGIONS

 \end{definition}

-Because of the classic convention adopted to define the Hausdorff distance, we have $d_{\mathcal{H}}(D_{\mu}^{\alpha},D_{\nu}^{\alpha})^p=\infty$ as soon as one of the two regions at least is empty which is the case when $\alpha > \alpha^*$.
-Furthermore, if $\alpha=0$, $D^{\alpha}_{\mu}=\mathbb{R}^d$ for every distribution $\mu$ and then the Hausdorff distance is equal to zero.
-Observe also that the parameter $\varepsilon$ can be considered as a robust tuning parameter.
-Indeed, choosing a higher $\varepsilon$ amounts to ignoring the account of the larger upper-level sets of the Data Depth, \textit{i.e.} the tails of the distributions.
+Our discrepancy measure relies on the Hausdorff distance averaged over depth-trimmed regions with the same probability mass w.r.t. each distribution.
+Properties (\textbf{D2--D3}) ensure that for every $0 \leq \beta < 1$, $D^{\alpha(\beta)}_{\mu} $ is a non-empty compact subset of $\mathbb{R}^d$ leading to a well-defined discrepancy measure.
+Observe that the parameter $\varepsilon$ can be considered as a robustness tuning parameter.
+Indeed, choosing higher $\varepsilon$ amounts to ignore the larger upper-level sets of data depth function, i.e. the tails of the distributions.

-\begin{remark} The choice of the Hausdorff distance in Definition \ref{def2} is mainly motivated by its nice properties when applied to convex compact sets.
-It also allows fast approximation as depicted in section \ref{APPROX}.
-However, other relevant choices for the distance between sets may be considered. \end{remark}
+\begin{remark} Data depths provide robustness to (\ref{DRW}) together with the $\varepsilon$-trimming.
+Indeed, data depths such as the three previously introduced in Section~\ref{sec:background} exhibit attractive robustness properties.
+The asymptotic breakdown point of the halfspace and the integrated rank-weighted medians are higher than $1/(d+1)$.
+In contrast, the projection median is known to have a breakdown point equal to $1/2$ \citep{DonohoGasko,IRW}. \end{remark} \begin{remark}When $d=1$, the $L_p$-Wasserstein distance enjoys an explicit expression involving quantile and distribution functions.
+Let $X^{1}\sim \mu_1,\;Y^{1} \sim \nu_1$ be two random variables where $\mu_1,\nu_1$ are univariate probability distributions.
+Denoting by $F^{-1}_{X^1}$ the quantile function of $X^1$, the $L_p$-Wasserstein distance can be written as